splunk-soar-connectors/servicedeskplus/manual_readme_content.md

 ServiceDesk Plus is an open-source ticketing system, and the actions performed by these API calls depend to some extent on the configuration of the ServiceDesk Plus instance.

+**This connector provides an integration with ServiceDesk Plus On-Premises ONLY**

 ### On Poll

 -   The `On Poll` action works in 2 steps: